macdonst/enhance-workshop/docs/module07-crudl-part1-basic-structure.md

     location: '/links'
   }
 }
 ```

 We now have working CRUDL routes!
 For a toy app this might be enough, but we are missing some critical pieces.
-There is no validation of the data for one thing.
+There is no authentication of the user for one thing.
 Lets fix that.

 The thing we need for that is sessions.